WFSE Police Mgmt. contract

 - The employee submits a written request for removal.

-- Records of Written Reprimands not removed after three (3) years will be removed after six (6) years in accordance with Washington State law if:
+- Records of Written Reprimands not removed after five (5) years and remain in an internal affairs file will be removed after seven (7) years in accordance with Washington State law if:

 - There has been no subsequent discipline; and